jka-kan/hanon-piano-trainer/README.md

 ![Pianoroll screenshot](pianoroll.png)

+('statistics' branch for developing saving and processings user's progress)

 # Hanon — MIDI-Based Finger Independence Trainer

 **Hanon** is an experimental tool designed to develop *finger independence and rhythmic precision* in piano technique especially suited for Hanon exercises and other repetitive technical patterns.